farbod271/ERL/README.md

 To get started:

 use the Live bot under https://t.me/ERLcheckerbot
-use /look to check for availability
+use /fetch to check availability
-use /fetch to fetch data that instant and check for availability
+use /scout to activate the look up engine and subscribe for the notification

 #### or alternativaly
 1. Clone this repository to your local machine.